topdown/VVV-Dashboard/README.md

 Copy the dashboard-custom.php to VVV/www/default/dashboard-custom.php

+---
+### UPDATE Instructions
+From your dashboard directory ```git pull```

 You no longer need to copy the style.css anywhere.

+Delete the old VVV/www/default/dashboard-custom.php and copy the new version to VVV/www/default/dashboard-custom.php

+Now move your dashboard directory so it is inside VVV/www/default/

+---

 With Vagrant Up you should be able browse to your vagrant root www usually [vvv](http://vvv) or [vvv.dev](http://vvv.dev) and see the new dashboard.